csof3cen/internet_connectivity_checker/README.md

 <br>

-## Getting started
+## 🧑‍💻 Getting started

 ```bash
 flutter pub add internet_connectivity_checker
 ```

-## Usage
+## 🛠️ Usage

-Simply import `package:internet_connectivity_checker/internet_connectivity_checker.dart'` and use the `internetConnectivityBuilder`.
-It takes a builder and an optional parameter, `interval` which is the interval in milliseconds to re-check internet connectivity, default to 5000ms.
+Simply import `package:internet_connectivity_checker/internet_connectivity_checker.dart'` and use the `connectivityBuilder`.
+It takes a builder and an optional parameter, `interval`(`Duration` object) which is the time interval to wait between each internet connectivity verification; default is 5 seconds.

 <br>